DavisNicholas04/DavisNicholas04/README.md

 ### Projects

+##### Merch-Search
+An app that connects to users' MyAnimeList accounts and finds anime merchandise they might be interested in on eBay based on their taste.
+This app utilizes both the MyAnimeList API and the eBay API.
+###### stack
+- Golang
+- Docker
+- dynamoDB
+- AWS CodePipeline
+- loggly

+##### Virtual-Gallery discord bot and webPages
+A discord bot that allows its users to have an interactive experience with art through a series of discord slash commands, dropdown menus, and companion webpages that will take the interactive experience from discord to the web.
+###### stack
+- Python
+- discord.py wrapper
+- Heroku (deployment, CI/CD)
+- GitHub
+- React Frontend (tentative)

 ##### dictionary discord bot
-turn a dicord into an interactive dictionary with the goal of preserving dying dyalects.
-Currently collecting know terms, phrases, and sentence structures of the, 沖縄口, Uchinaa language (okinawan dialect)
+Turn discord into an interactive dictionary with the goal of preserving dying dialects.
+Currently collecting known terms, phrases, and sentence structures of the 沖縄口(en: Uchinaa language) aka Okinawan dialect.

+###### stack
+- Python
+- discord.py wrapper
+- Heroku (deployment, CI/CD)
+- GitHub

 ##### Turning a traditional Japanese game digital
-My person and modern take on a game played by Japanese people for many generations.
+My personal and modern take on a game played by Japanese people for many generations.
+###### stack
+- c#
+- unity

 Real title will be hidden until the initial release

 ##### Racing game
 A competitive multiplayer racing game. first to the end wins.
+###### stack
+- c#
+- unity

 <!---